 The G-1000 material is abrasion-resistant, and the reinforced knees and rear provide extra protection where you need it most.
 Complete with long side vents and large snap-down cargo pockets, these pants are ready for just about anything.
 We also appreciate the strategically placed elastane, which allows for a full range of movement.

 Undoubtedly, these hiking pants come with a substantial price tag.
-Aside from price, they aren’t light, weighing over one pound — although that is what makes them pretty darn tough!
+Aside from price, they aren’t light, weighing over one pound — although that’s what makes them pretty darn tough!

-But, if you’re looking to buy just one pair of pants that you can wear hiking all year round and do practically everything in and will last, then the Keb Trouser is worth every penny.
+But, if you’re looking to buy just one pair of pants that you can wear hiking all year round and do practically everything in year after year, then the Keb Trouser is worth every penny.